1980 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 1980-S DCAM Dime Value

-The auction record stands at $719 for a PR70 example sold through Heritage Auctions in May 2004, though this figure reflects earlier market conditions.
-Like many modern proof coins, this series has experienced a significant value correction over the past two decades, with current PR70 DCAM specimens typically trading in the $10-30 range—well below historical peaks.
+The all-time auction record stands at $719 for a PR70 example sold through Heritage Auctions in May 2004.
+However, this reflects market conditions over two decades ago.
+Like many modern proof coins, the 1980-S DCAM has experienced a significant value correction since then, with current PR70 DCAM specimens typically trading in the $10–$30 range.
+For collectors, this presents an excellent opportunity to acquire flawless, certified examples at very reasonable prices.

 1980-S DCAM Dime Price/Grade Chart